bandohq/docs/fulfiller-api/guides/get-a-payment-reference.md

 # Payment Reference Guide

 Learn how to handle payment references for transactions.
+This guide explains how to create and manage payment references securely.

 # Creating Payment References

 ## What is a Payment Reference?

-A payment reference is the delivery information for a product:
-- Phone numbers for mobile top-ups and eSIMs
+A payment reference is any identifier needed to complete a transaction, such as:- Phone numbers for mobile top-ups and eSIMs
 - Email addresses for gift cards

 Each product type has specific reference requirements and validation rules.